nightconcept/any2/project/night-test-prd.md

   - **Options:**

-    - `--run-automated`: (Optional) If present, only test scenarios marked as "automated" will be executed.
+    - `--run-automated`: (Optional) If present, only test cases marked as "automated" will be executed.

     - `--report-path <filepath>`: (Optional) Specify a custom path for the `test_report.json` file.